kennedn/kindlepass/README.md

 ### Prerequisites
 - Python >=3.6

+Download this project by either running `git clone git@github.com:kennedn/kindlepass.git` or downloading the tarball [here](https://github.com/kennedn/kindlepass/archive/master.zip).

-Run pip install from within the project directory to install kindlepass and dependancies:
+You can then run pip install from within the project directory to install kindlepass and dependancies:
 ```bash
 python3 -m pip install .
 ```